richardschneider/money-works/README.md

         placeOrder();
     }

-### Forex
+### Rounding

+When required, Money is normally rounded to the precision of the currency using the banker's rounding algorithm.
+The precision (number of decimal places) can be optionally specified.

-Foreign exchange of currencies usually requires more precision than the currency default.  `round` can accept the number of decimal places.
+The `round` method can accept the number of decimal places.

+    new Money(123.57719, 'NZD').round();    // '123.58 NZD'
     new Money(123.57719, 'NZD').round(4);   // '123.5772 NZD'

 The `allocate` method also has an optional precision